sven-panis/Tutorial_Event_History_Analysis/README.md

   * r-references.bib (BibTex entries for R and packages)
   * refs_manuscript.bib (BibTeX entries used in the manuscript)

-The /Suppl_material/ subfolder contains the corresponding .Rmd and .pdf files for supplemental material, a .bib file (refs_suppl_material.bib) and Supplementary Figure 1 (Plot_paradigms.png).
+The /Suppl_material/ subfolder contains the .Rmd and .pdf files for the Supplemental Material, a .bib file (refs_suppl_material.bib) and Supplementary Figure 1 (Plot_paradigms.png).

 **/sims/**